Where to start when designing a kid’s room?

 Invest in boxes or pouffes that match your room design – wicker, felt, textile, or wooden.

 Storage makes the space clean but also teaches your child the tidying up routine.

 Themed Room – what to consider for an infant and a school child

 For the nursery – keep it simple and subtle, choose a nature or animal theme.

 For an early school room – update the theme for a much more adequate one.
 Plus think about throwing educational accents like the alphabet, numbers etc.

-More on designing kid’s room I will post in the next part of ‘How to design kid’s room’.
-I will talk about the storage, playing and sleeping zone.
+I will post more on designing kid’s room in the next part of ‘How to design kid’s room’.
+I will talk about the storage, playing and sleeping zones.
 In case you need to chat about any aspect of kid’s space design, email me or post your comment here.
 If you need a kid’s room design service, feel free to contact me.